Updated: 2022/Sep/29

 and disk throughput.
 Statistics on processor use appear as

-bar graphs of the amount of time executing in user mode
+bar graphs of the amount of time executing in user mode, in

-(``user''), in user mode running low priority processes
+user mode running low priority ("nice") processes, in system

-Statistics on disk throughput show, for each drive, kilobytes
+mode, and idle.
+Statistics on disk throughput show, for each

-of data transferred, number of disk transactions performed,
+drive, kilobytes of data transferred, number of disk

-and time spent in disk accesses in milliseconds.
-This
+transactions performed, and time spent in disk accesses in

 The following commands are specific to the iostat display;